History of serfdom: Germany

-In German history the emancipation of the serfs came between 1770–1830, with the nobility in Schleswig being the first to agree to do so in 1797, followed by the signing of the royal and political leaders of Denmark and Germany in 1804.
+In German history the emancipation of the serfs came between 1770 and 1830, with the nobility in Schleswig being the first to agree to do so in 1797, followed by the signing of the royal and political leaders of Denmark and Germany in 1804.
 Prussia abolished serfdom with the "October Edict" of 1807, which upgraded the personal legal status of the peasantry and gave them ownership of half or two-thirds of the lands they were working.
 The edict applied to all peasants whose holdings were above a certain size, and included both Crown lands and noble estates.
 The peasants were freed from the obligation of personal services to the lord and annual dues; in return landowners were given ownership of 1/3 to 1/2 of the land.
 The peasant owned and rented the lands that were deeded to the old owners.
 The other German states imitated Prussia after 1815.

 In sharp contrast to the violence that characterized land reform in the French Revolution, Germany handled it peacefully.
 In Schleswig the peasants, who had been influenced by the Enlightenment, played an active role; elsewhere they were largely passive.
 Indeed, for most peasants, customs and traditions continued largely unchanged, including the old habits of deference to the nobles whose legal authority remained quite strong over the villagers.
 The old paternalistic relationship in East Prussia lasted into the 20th century.
 What was new was that the peasant could now sell his land, enabling him to move to the city, or buy up the land of his neighbors.

 The land reforms in northwestern Germany were driven by progressive governments and local elites.
 They abolished feudal obligations and divided collectively owned common land into private parcels and thus created a more efficient market-oriented rural economy.
 It produced increased productivity and population growth.
 It strengthened the traditional social order because wealthy peasants obtained most of the former common land, while the rural proletariat was left without land; many left for the cities or America.
 Meanwhile, the division of the common land served as a buffer preserving social peace between nobles and peasants.
 East of the Elbe River, the Junker class maintained large estates and monopolized political power.